supunwickramarachchi/supunwickramarachchi/README.md

 ---

 ## 💡 My Journey

-I began studying tech formally in 2019.
-Though financial hurdles paused some parts of my academic path, I’ve kept building skills through consistent self-learning and real-world projects.
+I began my journey in tech in 2019 with a strong focus on software engineering.
+Along the way, I encountered financial challenges — but instead of stopping, I transformed this period into an opportunity to grow independently.

-- ✅ In 2022, I completed a Pearson HND in Software Engineering.
+- ✅ Completed a Pearson HND in Software Engineering in 2022
-- ✅ In 2024, I had to pause my top-up degree — but I chose to grow through **self-study, building real-world projects, and learning from books**.
+- ✅ Chose to focus on real-world projects and self-directed learning while preparing to complete my BSc (Hons)
-- ✅ I led a student **Mars Rover project** (Taprobane), gaining experience in leadership, system design, and teamwork.
+- ✅ Led the Taprobane Mars Rover Project (Sri Lanka) — gaining hands-on experience in leadership, teamwork, and system design

-Despite not having a full-time job or formal degree yet, I've built 20+ public projects and read books on:
+- ✅ Built and maintained 20+ public projects with real-world applications

+During this time, I’ve developed deep skills in:

-- Python automation
+- Python automation and scripting

-- Django full-stack development
+- Django full-stack development & REST APIs

-- REST APIs
-- AI tools (OpenAI, Gemini)
+- AI tools like OpenAI & Gemini

 - Test-driven development

-- Software architecture (Cosmic Python)
+- Software architecture & design patterns (Cosmic Python)

+- Project leadership and cross-functional collaboration

 ---